ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-MEMCAI.
+EMCAI.
 USE or SALT.—In ninny cases of
 a disordered stomach, a tca&gt;poonful of salt is
 a certain cure.
 In the violent, internal agony,
 termed cholie, add a tenspoonful of salt to a